 Live Pigeon Shooting

 Live Pigeon Shooting was held only once in Olympic history, in 1900.
 The object of this event was to shoot and kill as many birds as possible.
-The official report of the Games described this sports as "très aristocratique" (very aristocratic).
+The official report of the Games described this sport as "très aristocratique" (very aristocratic).
 This was the first and only time in Olympic history when animals were killed on purpose, though the event is not listed in official IOC medal records.

 Pigeon shooting was held at Cercle du Bois de Boulogne.
 There were two competitions, Grand Prix du Centenaire (Centenary Grand Prize) and Grand Prix de l'Exposition universelle de 1900 (1900 World Expo Grand Prize).